Legoclones/encoding/README.md

 # Encoding/Decoding Program README
 This program is written in C++ to encode and decode text using various methods.
 It's written to be used in the Linux terminal and g++ compiler.

-To compile the program with the makefile, run this in the terminal:
+To compile the program with the makefile, enter this command into the terminal:

 `make`

-To run the program, enter this into the terminal (after compiling):
+To run the program, enter this command into the terminal (after compiling):

 `./enc [option]`

-followed by entering the text once the greater than sign (`>`) appears.
+followed by the text once the greater-than sign (`>`) appears.

 Example: